 If you have answered yes, please give details of the company with which you have a maintenance contract:

 11 Responsibilities for shared or common areas

+a.
 Are you aware of any responsibility to contribute to the cost of anything used jointly, such as the repair of a shared drive, private road, boundary, or garden area?
-No b.
-Is there a responsibility to contribute to repair and maintenance of the roof, common stairwell or other common areas?